You are here

 Capitalize the following: first and last words, nouns and pronouns (including “it”), adjectives and adverbs, verbs, and subordinate conjunctions.
 Lowercase the following: articles, coordinate conjunctions, and prepositions.
 Capitalize the first word after the colon in a subtitle.
 If the title is on two lines, add a comma if needed:

 See Appendix D for initialisms, acronyms, and abbreviations common to MLA publications, and Appendix C for the proper spelling of selected individual trade names.
-In general, spell and capitalize names of computer programs and databases as they appear on a computer screen when accessed.
+In general, spell and capitalize names of computer programs and databases as they appear on a screen when accessed.

 Use lower-case letters for email addresses: